Chapter 1: An Easter Day Gone Wrong

 The conversation downstairs continued, but I didn’t care to listen anymore.

-I walked over to my dressing table, my sacred throne, and just gazed at some of my favorite fantastic motion picture posters; such as The Wizard of Oz, The Headless Horsemen, A Trip to the Moon, Alice in Wonderland, and of course, Oedipus Rex, my most favorite and prized poster.
+I walked over to my dressing table, my sacred throne, and just gazed at some of my favorite fantastic motion picture posters and theater programmes; such as The Wizard of Oz, The Headless Horsemen, A Trip to the Moon, Alice in Wonderland, Swan Lake, A Midsummer’s Night’s Dream, and of course, Oedipus Rex, my most favorite and prized poster.
 The leading actors were my idols, they made several pictures together, and most of them were about fairy tales or myths.
 Orpah Turner and Felix Fleming, were Hollywood’s greatest actors and beloved couple, despite their big age difference, it was a love that I admired and idolized, and they were both beautiful to look at.
 Oedipus Rex was their first picture together, where they played Oedipus and Jocasta.
-Strangely, I know Orpah Turner personally, for she is the aunt my siblings were talking about earlier downstairs.
-It was never to be brought up, but she is my Mama’s sister, and they haven’t spoken since….
+Strangely, I know Orpah Turner personally, for she is the Aunt Hersey my siblings were talking about earlier downstairs.
+Orpah was her beautiful stage name.
+It was never to be talked about, but she is my Mama’s sister, and they haven’t spoken since….
 Since the Hospital visit, years ago, when I was at least 9 years old.
-I have fond memories of her, she would visit and bring me presents, books and photographs of herself and her beau, Felix.
+I have fond memories of her, she would visit and bring me presents, books and photographs of herself and her beau, Felix, even a lock from both their hairs.
 I keep these gifts stored in my little box, which I hid in one of the draws of my dressing table.
 From time to time I would look into that pretty little box, with all the gifts I received from dear Aunt Orpah.
 There was even a book that I treasured the most, which she gave me on my 8th birthday (the last gift she ever gave to me), a book of poems by W.B.
 Yeats.
-I would always recite my favorite line in from one of the poems, a line that I would recite like it was a prayer, and it was very much a prayer to me.
+I would always recite my favorite line from one of the poems, a line that I would recite like it was a prayer, and it was very much a prayer to me.